HorseRacingPark.com Horse Racing Game Saturday, 12/21/2024 6:34 ET

 Listed below are typical meter gains and losses that can be expected.
 Each horse has their own characteristics and their ranges are not likely to include all of the full ranges listed below.
 The gains and losses will fall somewhere within these ranges.

-Maintenance - At track or farm in race mode Condition Meter Stamina Meter
+Maintenance - At track or farm in race mode Condition Stamina

 1 yos 1-10 Loss 6-14 Gain